kcibv/pyflange/README.md

 ```

 The argumment `Z`, passed to `bolt_axial_force` and `bolt_bending_moment` can also be a
 numpy array.
-In that case an array of Fs and Ms value will be returned.
+In that case an array of Fs and Ms values will be returned.

 ``` python
 import numpy as np